Written by: Jocylfroot

 Equip yourself with the proper knowledge of the place (dam release schedule etc.) as well as needed permits, especially if you plan to venture out of the river banks as most of the lands along the rivers are privately owned.

 There are canoe rentals available in the upper section of the river.
-The trip length is typically 156 miles at maximum.

 West - Green River (Utah)